labarilem/notes/notes/building-microservices/deployment.md

 ## From Physical to Virtual

-One of the key tools available to us in managing a large number of hosts is finding ways of chunking up existing physical machines into smaller parts.
+One of the key tools available to us in managing many hosts is finding ways of chunking up existing physical machines into smaller parts.

 ### Traditional Virtualization